-More than two decades later when the seed of an idea for a range of grooming products was forming, it was values like these that I had in mind.
-Values that would help mould a brand capable of reminding us that acts of ritual and preparation are worthy endeavours and that being well groomed is something of which to be proud.
+More than two decades later when the seed of an idea for a range of skincare products was forming, values like these were what I had in mind.
+Values that would help mould a brand capable of reminding us that acts of ritual and preparation are worthy endeavours and that healthy skin is something of which to be proud.

 Finally we believe that the future of sustainable business is a path of integrity and honesty (great marketing and a rocking distribution system may also help) and that customers deserve at least this much from the brands they support.